allsn/pokemon-battle/README.md

 # Pokemon Battle CLI

-A Ruby CLI (command line interface) app that simulates collecting and battling with Pokemon.
+A Ruby CLI (command line interface) app that simulates a simplified Pokemon game.
+You can add Pokemon to your collection, and then view them.
+You can choose a Pokemon to engage in a battle with another Pokemon in your collection.

 ## How to use
-Run ruby app.rb in the terminal
+Run ```ruby app.rb``` in the terminal